ErsatzTV/ErsatzTV.org/docs/installation/index.md

 The only way to safely downgrade ErsatzTV, from development or full release to **any** previous version, is by backing up and restoring the entire ErsatzTV config folder.
 :::

-### FFmpeg

-ErsatzTV depends on an up-to-date version of FFmpeg and FFprobe.
-Docker images and Windows packages are bundled with all required dependencies, including FFmpeg.
-For all other releases, a compatible version of FFmpeg may be found at [ErsatzTV-FFmpeg](https://github.com/ErsatzTV/ErsatzTV-ffmpeg/releases/tag/7.1.1).